Browse by Medical Category

 Director, MGH DOM Medicine Innovation Program (MIP), Rock Star Associate program

-Allergy Passport Digital Application for documentation of food allergies Kimberley Blumenthal, MD 2016 Awardee
+Allergy Passport Digital Application for medication and food allergies Kimberly Blumenthal, MD 2016 Awardee

 DreAMLand Digital Application for support of patients with Acute Myeloid Leukemia Areej El-Jawahri, MD 2017 Awardee